Richard Aluwihare: Family

 He married Lucille née Moonemalle, daughter of Theodore Barcroft L. Moonemalle, member of the Legislative Council of Ceylon, on 18 October 1920.
 They had two daughters Phyllis Sita, who married Jayampathy Charitha Ratwatte II, later member of the State Council of Ceylon and Ena (1922 – 2015), who married a career police officer, Osmund de Silva.
 De Silva succeeded his father-in-law as Inspector General of Police.

 Honours

-He was appointed a Commander of the Order of the British Empire (CEB) and was knighted as a Knights Bachelor in the 1948 Birthday Honours for services in reorganizing the Ceylon Police Force.
+He was appointed a Commander of the Order of the British Empire (CBE) and was knighted as a Knights Bachelor in the 1948 Birthday Honours for services in reorganizing the Ceylon Police Force.
 He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 1950 Birthday Honours for services to Ceylon.
 For service in the Great War, he received the British War Medal and the Victory Medal, during his civil service career he received the King George V Silver Jubilee Medal, the King George VI Coronation Medal and during his service as IGP he received the Ceylon Police Independence Medal and the Queen Elizabeth II Coronation Medal.